HCL-TECH-SOFTWARE/Sametime-Automation/docs/QUICKSTART.md

 The operating system on these virtual machines (VMs) has to be Linux - RedHat-based (RHEL or CentOS).\
 > **Important:** The first version of the Ansible script is written and tested only on Centos 7.\
-So, if you want to use the script as is now, **install the latest version of CentOS 7 on your virtual machines.**
+So, if you want to use the script now, **install the latest version of CentOS 7 on your virtual machines.**

 The script will deploy Sametime Meetings only.
 We expect that you have already installed Sametime Community and Sametime Proxy.
 Install Community and Proxy servers on separate VMs; do not use the VMs you created for Kubernetes.
 **Note:** Sametime Community and Sametime Proxy can run on Windows.
 You do not need to move everything to Linux; Kubernetes nodes have to run on Linux.